smorfect/Google-Ads-Campaign-Analytics-SQL-PROJECT-/Approach.md

 # Technical Approach

-This project followed a structured, multi-step approach to ensure the dataset was cleaned, validated, enriched, and analyzed in a way that reflects real-world data analyst workflows.
+This project follows a structured, multi-step approach to ensure the dataset was cleaned, validated, enriched, and analyzed in a way that reflects real-world data analyst workflows.

 ---